grimbough/Rarr/joss/paper.md

 # Statement of need

+The Zarr file format has been developed for the storage of large multi-dimensional arrays.
+It's design is specifically focused to facilitate easy access to datasets store in the cloud, and this has led to adoption of the Zarr file format across a wide range of scientific disciplines, including genomics, astrophysics and earth sciences [@geozarr].

 #

+In order to reduce file sizes and data transfer costs, the Zarr specification allows for a variety of compression tools that process chunks on their way to and from disk.
+Rarr uses the built-in compression tools found in R to support using the zlib, gzip, bzip2 and LZMA compression protocols.
+Rarr is also bundled with a copy of the BLOSC meta-compressor, which further provides support for compression using LZ4, snappy and ZSTD.

 # Availability

-All four packages can be readily installed from Bioconductor, while developmental versions can be found on GitHub.
-Code contributions, bug reports, fixes and feature requests are most welcome by opening issues and pull requests at the appropriate GitHub repositories.
+The stable release version of Rarr can be found and installed from Bioconductor, while developmental versions can be found on GitHub.
+We welcome code contributions, bug reports, fixes and feature requests by opening issues and pull requests on the GitHub repository

 <!--
 # Citations